torobotaki/bibmup/README.md

 ### Type of nodes

 1. For actual bibliographical entries, it creates leaf nodes.
 It adds the whole BibTeX formatted reference as an attachment.
 2. It creates theme nodes, grouping entries, based on the entries keywords and other meta data.
+These nodes will be coloured randomly.

 ### Where it gets the categories